Personal Capital Review – Personal Capital Advisors – Part 3

 After inputting all of my accounts, and rooting around the Personal Capital site myself, I had an introductory conversation with a financial advisor who gave me a brief overview of the company and answered any of my questions.

 I told my advisor that I was exploring the site to give a thorough and comprehensive review of Personal Capital as well as the Personal Capital advisors.
 My advisor was cordial, helpful, and knowledgeable.
 He asked if I would like him to prepare a Personalized Investment Strategy for my portfolio.
-This drill down by the top investment committee of Personal Capital does not obligate you to sign up for the paid service, but gives the consumer an idea of what to expect if you were to employ Personal Capital to manage all or part of your investment portfolio.
+This drill down by the top investment committee of Personal Capital does not obligate you to sign up for the paid service but gives you an idea of what to expect if you were to employ Personal Capital to manage all or part of your investment portfolio.

 Let’s go through the Personal Investment Strategy so you can understand the company’s philosophy as well as what you can expect from the paid advisory service.